NickyMeuleman/nicky-blog/content/windows-terminal/index.md

 While not as fancy as using a <abbr title="Graphical user interface">GUI</abbr>, it is quite an enjoyable method.
 Especially if that file has a JSON-schema attached to it.
 I hope they add one soon, because [JSON-schemas are awesome](/blog/json-schema/).

+> Edit: They did 🎉!
+It was added in [version 1909](https://devblogs.microsoft.com/commandline/windows-terminal-preview-1909/).
+This brings me [great joy](https://twitter.com/NMeuleman/status/1176829617128247296).

 When you first install the application, it will present you with a PowerShell window.